o7g8/blog/content/posts/cpp-porting.md

 ```

 Surprisingly the line, which doesn't make any sense, is processed by VS2013 compiler.
+Delete it.

 * Error `invalid use of incomplete type 'T'`.
 See <https://stackoverflow.com/questions/20013901/im-getting-an-error-invalid-use-of-incomplete-type-class-map>

 * Error: `invalid initialization of non-const reference of type ‘T&’ from an rvalue of type ‘T’`.
-Fixed with turning the reference into a `const` reference>.
+Turn the reference into a `const` reference:

 ```cpp